rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - Communications between DRAM (Device memory) and L2:
     - 1.07 GB reads, which corresponds to:
   $2^{27}(\text{size}) \times 2 (\text{A and B}) \times 4 (\text{bytes per float})=1.07\times 10^9$ bytes.
    There is half as much writes, corresponding to A being modified.
-Both A and B are loaded once into the L2 cache, and A is written back only once into DRAM Good !
+Both A and B are loaded once into the L2 cache, and A is written back only once into DRAM Good!
 - Communications between L2 and L1:
     - About as much reads into L1, a little more probably due to cache misses.
-But, an astounding 9.14 GB of data written from L1 to L2, due to cache invalidation !
+But, an astounding 9.14 GB of data written from L1 to L2, due to cache invalidation!
 This  is a great hint of redundant memory accesses; a big discrepancy between expected and observed volumes of exchanges between memories.
 Essentially, this is the cache that is working hard to save you from you own mistakes, by not writing back all the way to DRAM at each `A(i)+=`.
-It really is saving you, as if we switch to throughput view, we see that these excessive writes are done at an astounding 1.89 TB/s, twice as fast as my GPU's bandwidth !
+It really is saving you, as if we switch to throughput view, we see that these excessive writes are done at an astounding 1.89 TB/s, twice as fast as my GPU's bandwidth!

 Lastly, let's look at one of my favorite sections, the warp state statistics session, especially the warp states:
 ![alt text](image-7.png)